(For Product Managers) Fundamentals of LLM and Understanding LLM-Based Service Planning

 Topics Covered: Improving readability, function separation, removing duplication, OOP conversion, immutability, performance improvement.

-Core Topic: Ensuring quality through test automation.
+Key Topic: Ensuring quality through test automation.

-Classes covered: JS↔TS, Python 2↔3, Java↔Kotlin, jQuery↔React, REST↔GraphQL, SQL↔NoSQL.
+Classes Covered: JS↔TS, Python 2↔3, Java↔Kotlin, jQuery↔React, REST↔GraphQL, SQL↔NoSQL.

-Key Topic: Code interpretation and error detection through AI.
+Core Topic: Code interpretation and error detection through AI.

-Classes Covered: Code explanation, complex logic interpretation, complexity analysis, security issues, debugging log automation.
+Topics Covered: Code explanation, complex logic interpretation, complexity analysis, security issues, debugging log automation.

 Key Topic: Applying consistent code style.

-Covered in class: ESLint, PEP8, Prettier, custom rules, semicolon/indentation conventions.
+Topics Covered: ESLint, PEP8, Prettier, custom rules, semicolon/indentation conventions.

-Core Topic: Project-based prompt utilization.
+Key Topic: Project-based prompt utilization.

-Covered in class: Prompt chaining, iterative improvement strategies, collaboration standardization.
+Topics Covered: Prompt chaining, iterative improvement strategies, collaboration standardization.

-Core Topics: Data preprocessing, analysis, and visualization.
+Key Topics: Data preprocessing, analysis, and visualization.

-Covered Classes: Pandas/Numpy preprocessing, visualization, efficient large-scale data processing, CSV/JSON/XML parsing, log analysis automation.
+Topics Covered: Pandas/Numpy preprocessing, visualization, efficient large-scale data processing, CSV/JSON/XML parsing, log analysis automation.

 Core Topic: Infrastructure code automation through AI.

-Classes covered: Dockerfile, Kubernetes manifests, CI/CD pipelines, Terraform/CDK, server configuration files.
+Covered in the course: Dockerfile, Kubernetes manifests, CI/CD pipelines, Terraform/CDK, server configuration files.

-Key Topic: Security vulnerabilities and quality assurance.
+Key Topics: Security vulnerabilities and quality assurance.

 Topics Covered: Vulnerability scanning, static analysis, API key management, load testing, security log automation.